XIMDEX/xcms/INSTALLATION.md

 # Installing XCMS v.4

+Ximdex CMS requires a Linux host, a Database server (MySQL or MariaDB) and the Apache Web Server with PHP or NGINX with PHP-fpm.

+Install XCMS as a docker container (see docker_deployment.md) or using the web installer on your server following this guide...

 ### Server Requirements

 To use **XCMS** you need an updated web browser as Firefox, Google Chrome, ... with Javascript and cookies enabled.